· Insights · 1 min read

 When You Notice Your Personal Info Was Exposed

 Most people think a company will always notify you if your sensitive information is leaked.
-But sometimes, you’re the first to spot it — maybe an email with your Social Security number, or a file with your details shared by mistake.
+But sometimes, you’re the first to spot it — maybe an email with your Social Security number, or a file with your PII shared by mistake.

 If that happens, don’t wait.
 Here’s what to do: